skywhack/docs/src/scripting/as3/as3-reference.md

 # ActionScript reference

-ActionScript 3 is the primary general purpose, object-oriented scripting language supported by the Flex, which is based in the ECMAScript fourth edition.
-Flex supports certain features not contained in the specification.
+ActionScript 3 is the primary general purpose, object-oriented scripting language supported by the Skywhack, which is based in the ECMAScript fourth edition.
+Skywhack supports certain features not contained in the specification.

 ## Specification